 B. The Steering Group may create, modify, split, or terminate Workstreams.

-C. The Steering Group must maintain an up-to-date list of active Workstreams in the Steering Group's repository.
+C. The Steering Group must maintain db.json which lists active Workstreams in the Steering Group's repository.
+(A human-readable list of Workstreams is generated from that resource.)

 D. For each Workstream, the list must include the Workstream's name, scope, editor, and Living Standards, and for each Living Standard the name, URL and repository URL.
 The Steering Group must update this information when changed by the Steering Group or an editor.